superhac/vpinfe/README.md

 ```

 ## Building the metadata using VPS and the VPX parser
-Theres a new cli arugument called `--buildmeta` that you can use to create a `meta.ini` file in each table directory.
-When you execute this option the following happens:
+There's a new CLI argument called --buildmeta that allows you to generate a meta.ini file in each table directory.
+When you run this option, the following process occurs:

-- Virtual Pinball Spreadsheet (VPS)
+### Virtual Pinball Spreadsheet (VPS) Integration

-  - Will download a copy a copy of the VPSdb to your machine if you neither have it or theres a newer version of avaliable
+If you don't already have a copy of the VPSdb or if a newer version is available, it will be downloaded to your machine.
-  - Using VPSdb, VPinFE will attempt to correlate by "table folder" to a VPSdb ID.  __Note if you follow the standard naming convention of "TABLE_NAME (MANUFACTURER YEAR)" the results will be highly accurate.__ But none the less it uses a similarity ratio where 80 percent match is used.
+Using the VPSdb, VPinFE will attempt to match table folders to a VPSdb ID.
+If you follow the standard naming convention—"TABLE_NAME (MANUFACTURER YEAR)"—the accuracy will be high.
+However, the system also employs a similarity ratio, requiring an 80% match for association.
-  - Once a match is made it will pull in metadata from the VPSdb.
-Like type, theme, etc.
+Once a match is found, metadata such as table type, theme, and other relevant details will be retrieved from the VPSdb.

-- VPX file parser
+### VPX File Parser

-  - Will hash the .vpx, hash the contained .vbs and then pull other note worthly metadata, like the rom name, version, etc.
+The .vpx file will be hashed, along with any contained .vbs files.
+Additional key metadata will be extracted, including the ROM name, version, and other noteworthy details.

 Once this process has finished you end up one `meta.ini` in each table directory.
 The file will look like this for example:
 ```